 Young Lives conducts education research in four countries – Ethiopia, Vietnam, India and Peru.
 The main focus of our work is on the collection and analysis of large-scale survey data.
 By linking to the Young Lives longitudinal household panel we are able to construct a unique evidence base for policy-relevant research on education in the context of low and middle-income countries.

 While it is clear that impressive progress has been made in terms of enrolments in basic education in recent years, much less evidence is available on the levels of learning achieved and on the closely related issues of school quality.
 The Young Lives education research focuses on measuring learning outcomes and understanding the school processes and background influences that shape them over the child’s life-course.
 In addition, we undertake focused sub-studies on areas of specific interest within the study countries.

 The purpose of our research is to generate new evidence, knowledge and insights concerning the relationships between education, poverty and inequality and concerning ‘what works’ in education policy with regard to improving learning outcomes and life-chances.

-: Exploring the effect of educational opportunity and inequality on learning outcomes in Ethiopia, Peru, India and Vietnam.
-In this background paper for the UNESCO GMR we examine trends in enrolment and learning and the potential impact of school quality and ‘opportunities to learn’ in mediating the relationships between disadvantage and learning outcomes for poor children.
+Exploring the effect of educational opportunity and inequality on learning outcomes in Ethiopia, Peru, India and Vietnam.
+This background paper for the UNESCO GMR examines trends in enrolment and learning and the potential impact of school quality and ‘opportunities to learn’ in mediating the relationships between disadvantage and learning outcomes for poor children.